how to speak italian

 An audio diary can take the form of a vlog with a video component, but it’s more commonly a simple voice recorder on your computer or smartphone.

-You could choose to cover the same topics as when you talk to yourself, or you can treat it like a real diary with a recollection of events, your thoughts and reflections and, of course, your feelings about certain things.
+• Choose to cover the same topics as when you talk to yourself.
+You can also treat it like a real diary with a recollection of events, your thoughts and reflections and, of course, your feelings about certain things.
+All you have to do is hit “Record” and start talking in Italian.

 4. Pre-plan Your Italian Conversations

-This same strategy can be used for your Italian learning journey, but you don’t have to do it on the spot: plan what you’ll say in Italian before you speak.
+This same strategy can be used for your Italian learning journey.
+But you don’t have to do it on the spot.

 Pre-planning your conversations with native Italian speakers can eliminate stress and surprises.
-It also makes certain vocabulary and grammar structures second nature, meaning you don’t have to explicitly build sentences or responses when speaking.
+It also makes certain vocabulary and grammatical structures second nature, meaning you don’t have to explicitly build sentences or responses when speaking.

 You can just speak!